 (2) For the banking sector, in relation to a particular data holder at a particular time, a CDR consumer is eligible if, at that time, the CDR consumer:

+(a) is either:

-(a) is an individual who is 18 years of age or older; and
+(i) an individual who is 18 years of age or older; or

+(ii) a person who is not an individual; and

-(b) is the account holder for an account with the data holder that:
+(b) is an account holder or a secondary user for an account with the data holder that:

 (i) is open; and

+(ii) is set up in such a way that it can be accessed online by the CDR consumer.

+(3) For the banking sector, in relation to a particular data holder at a particular time, a CDR consumer is also eligible if, at that time:

+(a) the CDR consumer is a partner in a partnership for which there is a partnership account with the data holder; and

+(b) the partnership account:

+(i) is open; and

 (ii) is set up in such a way that it can be accessed online.

+2.2 Meaning of account privileges—banking sector

+(1) This clause is made for the purposes of the definition of account privileges in subrule 1.7(1) of these rules.

+(2) For the banking sector, a person has account privileges in relation to an account with a data holder if:

+(a) the account is for a phase 1, a phase 2 or a phase 3 product; and

+(b) the person is able to make transactions on the account.

 Part 3—CDR data that may be accessed under these rules—banking sector